Recommended browsers are Firefox and Chrome. For technical/troubleshooting questions please email Submittable for the quickest response.

 Application Customer Support: Submittable

-This financial assistance is funded through $1.25 billion in federal emergency relief funding through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This financial assistance was funded through $1.25 billion in federal emergency relief funding through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The receipt of a government grant by a business generally is not excluded from the business's gross income under the [IRS] Code and therefore is taxable.
 More information is available here.